chrislam82/flask_practise_project/README.md

 # Flask Practise

 Project done following tutorial from https://flask.palletsprojects.com/en/1.1.x/tutorial/#tutorial
+Purpose: To understand how building a website works while using my most familiar languages (Python)

 	Comments written to understand how web dev using Flask works